DevelopersGuild/lollipop-fantastyland/README.md

 1. If you don't have Node.js, download it at [http://nodejs.org/](http://nodejs.org/) and install it.
 1. Clone the repo.
-1. Navigate to the 'SSPDALFAF' folder in your terminal terminal/command prompt.
+1. Navigate to the 'lollipop-fantastyland' folder in your terminal terminal/command prompt.
 1. Run `npm install`.
 This will install all the packages used in the app.
 1. Run `gulp server`
 1. Open [http://localhost:3001/](http://localhost:3001/) and you should see your game!